Merge a Logo with an Image using ControlNet

 from diffusers import StableDiffusionControlNetPipeline, ControlNetModel

 Create a pipeline with the Stable Diffusion model and the ControlNet model.
-We will be using the dreamlike-photoreal-2.0 stable diffusion model for this task.
-You can use any other diffusion model as well.
+We will be using the Stable Diffusion v1.5 model for this task.
+You can use other fine-tuned diffusion models as well.

 The Diffusers library allows us to easily import both ControlNet and Stable Diffusion models from Hugging Face.